MinecraftU/mcu-curriculum/sequence_1/section_1.md

 ![Artic map](images/arctic-main_900_6399647.jpg)

-For this challenge we'll be playing the _Artic_ map by _[ICrafting](http://www.planetminecraft.com/member/indianacrafting/)_.
+For this challenge we'll be playing the _Arctic_ map by _[ICrafting](http://www.planetminecraft.com/member/indianacrafting/)_.
 In this map, you are the sole survivor of a shipwreck, washed up near an artic research station.
 We're going to see who can survive the longest.

 Additional challenges on this map are: